Lemeri123/Hedera-trivia-game/README.md

 The agent uses the Hedera Agent Kit's `TRANSFER_HBAR_TOOL` for all on-chain actions:

-- **Entry fee**: Client operator is set to the player account → agent calls `TRANSFER_HBAR_TOOL` to send HBAR to the prize pool
+- **Entry fee**: Client operator is set to the player account and the agent calls `TRANSFER_HBAR_TOOL` to send HBAR to the prize pool
-- **Payout**: Client operator is switched to the prize pool account → agent calls `TRANSFER_HBAR_TOOL` to send HBAR back to the player → operator is restored
+- **Payout**: Client operator is switched to the prize pool account and the agent calls `TRANSFER_HBAR_TOOL` to send HBAR back to the player.
+Operator is restored after this
 - **Balance checks**: Agent calls `GET_HBAR_BALANCE_QUERY_TOOL` for the player account

-This approach keeps all transactions going through the official Hedera Agent Kit tooling while correctly handling the two-account signing requirement.

 ---